edgeimpulse/aws_workshop/3_GreengrassInstallation/GreengrassInstallation.md

 The following sections outline how one installs AWS IoT Greengrass... then installs the Edge Impulse custom components for inclusion into a Greengrass deployment down to edge devices.

+Log into your edge device via SSH and we'll start the process of installing/configuring Greengrass.

 ### 1. Install AWS IoT Greengrass Prerequisites

 AWS IoT Greengrass is based on Java and thus a Java runtime must be installed.
 For most linux-based devices a suitable Java can be run by simply typing: